ucan-wg/spec/README.md

 Many thanks to [Irakli Gozalishvili](https://github.com/Gozala) for feedback and recommendations, contributing significantly to the TypeScript implementation, and suggesting renaming the action field to `can`.

+Thank you [Blaine Cook](https://github.com/blaine) for the real-world feedback, ideas on future features, and lessons from other auth standards.

 Thank you [Dan Finlay](https://github.com/danfinlay) for being sufficiently passionate about OCAP that we realized that capability systems had an actual chance of adoption in an ACL-dominated world.

 Thanks to the entire [SPKI WG](https://datatracker.ietf.org/wg/spki/about/) for their closely related pioneering work.